KJ Duff: Early life

-Duff attended high school at St. Anthony's located in South Huntington, New York.
+Duff attended St. Anthony's High School in South Huntington, New York.
 In his junior season, he hauled in 44 passes for 995 yards and 12 touchdowns.
-Coming out of high school, Duff was rated as a four-star recruit, where he held offers from schools such as Texas A&M, Miami, Pittsburgh, Rutgers, Arizona State, Duke, Georgia Tech, Maryland, Syracuse, Vanderbilt, and West Virginia.
-Ultimately, he committed to play college football for the Rutgers Scarlet Knights where his former high school teammate Ian Strong played.
+Coming out of high school, Duff was rated as a four-star recruit and committed to play college football for the Rutgers Scarlet Knights over schools such as Texas A&M, Miami, Pittsburgh, Arizona State, Duke, Georgia Tech, Maryland, Syracuse, Vanderbilt, and West Virginia.